May is Jewish Heritage Month! Check out these great events at East Brunswick Public Library!

 JEWISH HERITAGE MONTH CELEBRATION -- Sunday, May 31, 12:30 pm - 4:30 pm

 Everyone is welcome as East Brunswick celebrates Jewish culture and heritage with a special event at East Brunswick Public Library (2 Jean Walling Civic Center Drive).
-This Sunday afternoon event features several displays, exhibits and children’s activities sharing the impact and traditions of the Jewish community.
+This Sunday afternoon event features several displays, exhibits, food sampling and children’s activities sharing the impact and traditions of the Jewish community.

 A PROMISED LAND: JEWISH PATRIOTS, THE AMERICAN REVOLUTION AND THE BIRTH OF RELIGIOUS FREEDOM -- Wednesday, June 17, 7:00 pm